SPG-9: Description

 The projectile is launched from the gun by a small charge, which gives it an initial velocity of between 250–400 m/s.
 The launch charge also imparts spin to the projectile by a series of offset holes.
 Once the projectile has traveled approximately 20 m from the launcher, a rocket motor in its base ignites.
 For the PG-9 projectile, this takes it to a velocity of 700 m/s before the motor burns out.

 The SPG-9 is heavy, ~60 kg, and normally transported by vehicle, and carried into position by its two person crew.
 It can be deployed in about a minute.
 The weapon is in service with a large number of armed forces, and a variety of ammunition is produced; however, they are mostly copies of the original Soviet PG-9 HEAT and OG-9 fragmentation high explosive (Frag-HE) rounds.

-The SPG-9 is widely available to terrorists and maritime pirates such as in the Horn of Africa region, and in other regions to a lesser degree.
+The SPG-9 is widely available to maritime pirates, such as in the Horn of Africa region, and in other regions to a lesser degree.
 It is not as popular as the RPG-7 because it must be mounted on a vehicle or boat and cannot be easily carried and shoulder fired.
 The SPG-9 requires much more skill to fire accurately than the RPG-7.
 There have been reports of these mounted in skiffs and larger "mother ships".
 The SPG-9 can typically be found mounted on a wide variety of vehicles known as "technicals" in Somalia.

 A variant for use with airborne troops including detachable wheels was built as the SPG-9D.